atlassian/smith/README.md

 - [Service Catalog](https://github.com/kubernetes-incubator/service-catalog) support: objects with kind `Instance` and `Binding`.
 See [an example](https://github.com/atlassian/smith/tree/master/examples/service_catalog) and [recording of the presentation](https://youtu.be/7fgPgtQh5Es) to [Service Catalog SIG](https://github.com/kubernetes/community/tree/master/sig-service-catalog);
-- Dynamic TPR support via [special annotations](https://github.com/atlassian/smith/blob/master/docs/design/managing-resources.md#defined-annotations);
+- Dynamic Custom Resources support via [special annotations](https://github.com/atlassian/smith/blob/master/docs/design/managing-resources.md#defined-annotations);
 - References between objects in the graph to pull parts of objects/fields from dependencies;
 - Smith will delete objects which were removed from a Bundle when Bundle reconciliation is performed (e.g. on a Bundle update).